augustus-fx/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents list of your current directory including hiden files There is no place like home
+Display the contents list of your current directory including hiden files with user and group IDs displayed numerically I love numbers